 Activity levels in the building products industry in the United States have increased annually since the recovery began in 2010, as evidenced by an increase in housing starts and window shipments.
-The National Association of Homebuilders (NAHB) has forecasted calendar-year housing starts to increase from 1.0 million units in 2014 to 1.2 million units in 2015 and 1.5 million units in 2016, reflecting increasing consumer confidence and a healthier economy.
-Ducker Worldwide, LLC (Ducker), a consulting and research firm, indicated that window shipments in the R&R market are expected to increase from 27.7 million units in 2014 to 28.5 million units in 2015 and 29.9 units in 2016, with new construction window shipments forecasted to increase at a higher pace.
-Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended December 31, 2014 was 6.1%.
-During this period, growth in new construction increased 7.3%, while growth in R&R activity increased 5.3%.
-In recent years, growth in new construction has outpaced the growth in R&R, with a greater portion of the new construction associated with multi-family housing, although the growth rates for R&R, as published by Ducker, appear to be improving.
-According to the July 31, 2014 publication, "Multifamily Mid-Year Outlook 2014" by the Federal Home Loan Mortgage Corporation, a public government-sponsored enterprise, the economic recession has resulted in an estimated 3.9 million delayed household formations.
-With supply of singlefamily homes tight and rising home prices, we believe this delay in household formation has contributed to the growth in multi-family housing.
+The National Association of Homebuilders (NAHB)

+has forecasted calendar-year housing starts to increase from 1.0 million units in 2014 to 1.1 million units in 2015 and 1.3 million units in 2016, reflecting increasing consumer confidence and a healthier economy.
+Ducker Worldwide, LLC (Ducker), a consulting and research firm, indicated that window shipments in the R&R market are expected to increase from 28.0 million units in 2015 to 29.4 million units in 2016 and 30.5 million units in 2017, with new construction window shipments forecasted to increase at a higher pace.
+Derived from reports published by Ducker, the overall growth in window shipments for the trailing twelve-month period ended March 31, 2015 was 5.8%.
+During this period, growth in new construction increased 10.1%, while growth in R&R activity increased 2.9%.
+In recent years, growth in new construction has outpaced the growth in R&R, with a greater portion of the new construction associated with multi-family housing.

 Higher energy efficiency standards in Europe are impacting the industry.
 We continue to be optimistic about our growth prospects in Europe, particularly in the United Kingdom, Germany and Scandinavian countries, where the push for higher energy efficiency standards has been the greatest.
 Older technology cold-edge spacers are still a dominant force in these regions and garner a larger portion of the total market share in Europe relative to the United States.
 We operate warm-edge spacer plants in the United Kingdom and Germany.
 We have encountered some spacer migration issues under extreme conditions for some spacer products sold by our German subsidiary.
 This issue was related to a vapor barrier that was discontinued in early 2014.
-We remain confident that we can become the provider of choice in Europe and the other markets we serve as demand for more energy-efficient warm edge spacers grows and eventually displaces cold edge spacers.
+Market conditions have slowed our near-term growth in Germany.
+However, we remain confident that we can become the provider of choice in Europe and the other markets we serve as demand for more energy-efficient warm edge spacers grows and eventually displaces cold edge spacers.